ShalilDsilva/ShalilsBookStore/README.txt

 4:45pm
-Created CoverType CRUD with the same methods used for Category CRUD Addded CoverType to the repository
-Performed CRUD operations on CoverType
+Created CoverType CRUD with the same methods used for Category CRUD Addded CoverType to the repository a new file 20231117194021_AddCoverTypeToDb was created Performed CRUD operations on CoverType

+5:15pm
+Added a new Class Product in .Models folder
+Ran cmds to add migration and update database, a new file 20231117220633_addProductToDb was created updated the product class to make some fields required Ran cmds to add migration and update database, a new file 20231117221117_addValidationToProduct was created